Butch van Breda Kolff: Coaching style

 Van Breda Kolff often clashed with other strong egos.
 After leaving the Jazz, he remained in New Orleans and returned to the college coaching ranks with the University of New Orleans, where he spent two years.
+He worked as a tugboat salesman in 1982.
 In 1985, Lafayette, the team he had coached 30 years earlier, asked him to return.
 Van Breda Kolff stayed four seasons at Lafayette before leaving to coach Hofstra once again.
-His second stint with the Flying Dutchmen lasted five seasons and ended after the 1993–94 season.
+His second stint with the Flying Dutchmen lasted five seasons and ended after the 1993–94 season, which saw Hofstra win just nine games but also saw them go on a winning streak in the East Coast Conference tournament all the way to the final, which they won in what was Van Breda Kolff's final game as a head coach.
 In 28 years as a college coach, he compiled a 482–272 record.

+He waa inducted into the Hofstra Athletics Hall of Fame in 2008.

 Death and legacy

-Van Breda Kolff died August 22, 2007 at a nursing home in Spokane, Washington after a long illness.
+Van Breda Kolff died August 22, 2007, at a nursing home in Spokane, Washington, after a long illness.

 "All I know is life isn't much different than that game on the court", he said in an article in the New York Daily News in the early 1980s.
 "If it's run right — with precision, with good, honest effort — it's a thing of beauty.
 I know what it looks like and that's what keeps me going."

 His son Jan van Breda Kolff was also a basketball player and coach.